Johnbivo/IntelliMed-Express/README.md

 **Important**: This source code may not function properly due to technical issues encountered during the deployment process.
 These issues are related to development environment configurations and should not be considered a reflection of the project's quality or the developers' capabilities.

+**Development Note**: Due to the high learning curve of Maven and JavaFX configuration, some setup mistakes may have been made during development.
+The Maven approach (Option 1) is recommended, but if it doesn't work, please try the manual setup (Option 2) in the installation section below.

 **For Recruiters**: Please note that the technical challenges in this repository are deployment-related and do not represent the actual coding skills or project quality.
 The production version available at https://bivolaris.com demonstrates the fully functional application.

 ## Authors